rvk01/deflux/README.md

 has not reported any new measurement after `fillinterval`.
 We assume that the sensor is working as long as deCON reports a `lastseen` time stamp not older than the configured `lastseentimeout`.
 The config values of `fillinterval` and `lastseentimeout` should be set to anything parse-able by Go's [`time.ParseDuration` function](https://pkg.go.dev/time#ParseDuration).
+With `initialfill` set to true, the application writes measurements from the REST API to the database when it starts.

 The default log level of the application is `warning`.
 You can set the `-loglevel=` flag to make it a more verbose: